saifhaq/alma/README.md

 # alma
-A library for benchmarking PyTorch model speed and performance for different conversion options.
+A Python library for benchmarking PyTorch model speed and performance for different conversion options.

+The motivation is to make it easy for people to benchmark their models for different conversion options, e.g. eager, tracing, scripting, torch.compile, torch.export, ONNX, Tensort, etc. The library is designed to be simple to use, with benchmarking provided via a single API call, and to be easily extensible for adding new conversion options.

+Beyond just benchmarking, `alma` is designed to be a one-stop-shop for all model conversion options, so that one can learn about the different conversion options, how to implement them, and how they affect model speed and performance.

 ## Benchmarking